artemisia-absynthium/.github/SECURITY.md

 ## Reporting Security Issues

-If you believe you have found a security vulnerability in any of my repositories, please report it to me through coordinated disclosure.
+If you believe you have found a security vulnerability in any of my not archived repositories, please report it to me through coordinated disclosure.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**